The Chamber Ansatz for quantum unipotent cells: Quantum Chamber Ansatz

-where $d_j:=\langle w_{\leq j}h_{i_j}, w_{\leq k}\varpi_{i_k}\rangle, j=1,\dots, k$. \end{theorem} \begin{remark} Up to some conventions, Theorem \ref{t:monomial} is a generalization of \cite[Corollary 1.2]{BR}, where they treat the case that $w$ is the square of an acyclic Coxeter element.
-Moreover, by Theorem \ref{t:monomial}, we can say that the quantum twist automorphism $\eta_{w, q}$ is a generalization of Berenstein-Rupel's quantum twist automorphism \cite[Theorem 2.10]{BR} and corresponds to the one proposed in \cite[Conjecture 2.12 (c)]{BR}.
-The compatibility between quantum twist automorphisms and dual canonical bases which is proved in \cite[Theorem 5.4]{KO2} corresponds to Berenstein-Rupel's conjectural property \cite[Conjecture 2.17 (a)]{BR}.
-Note that our approach does not refer quantum cluster algebra structures unlike Berenstein-Rupel's one. \end{remark} \begin{proof} If $w=e$, there is nothing to prove.
+The compatibility between quantum twist automorphisms and dual canonical bases, which is proved in \cite[Theorem 6.1]{KO2}, corresponds to Berenstein-Rupel's conjectural property \cite[Conjecture 2.17 (a)]{BR}.
+Note that our approach does not refer to quantum cluster algebra structures unlike Berenstein-Rupel's one. \end{remark} \begin{proof}[{Proof of Theorem \ref{t:monomial}}] If $w=e$, there is nothing to prove.
 From now on, we assume that $\ell(:=\ell (w))$ is greater than $0$.

 The proof is by induction on $k$.
 Let $k=1$.
 Take $\lambda\in P_+$ such that $\langle h_{i_1}, w\lambda \rangle <0$.
 Then it is easily seen that

 Hence, by \eqref{inverse},

 By Proposition \ref{p:Feigin} (3), we have